Crop improvement is defined as the science that deals with the development of new crop varieties with superior quality and quantity.

 - State five aims of crop improvement.

-- Genes: These are hereditary unit or basic unit of inheritance
+- Genes: These are hereditary units or the basic units of inheritance

-- Chromosomes: They are rod or thread like bodies found in the nucleus of a cell
+- Chromosomes: They are rod or thread-like bodies found in the nucleus of a cell

 - Gamete: It is a mature sex cell

-- Allelomorphs (allele): These are pairs of genes on the position of a chromosome that control a character
+- Allelomorphs (allele): These are pairs of genes on the same position of a chromosome that control a character

-- Recessive character: This is the character or trait which does not produce the effect in the presence of dominant character.
+- Recessive character: This is the character or trait which does not produce the effect in the presence of a dominant character.

 - Filial generation: The offspring of parents make up the filial generation.
-The first, second and third filial generations are represented by F1, F2 and F3 respectively.
+The first, second and third filial generations are represented by F1, F2 and F3, respectively.

 - Dihybridization involves the crossing of plants with two pairs of contrasting characters.